Skip to content

 Uninstall Safari Extension from Mac computer

-The browser’s preferences file mainly contains the homepage, new tabs, default search engine, etc. However, if any of this data gets corrupted, it could spell out trouble for the browser.
+The browser’s preferences file mainly contains information about the homepage, new tabs, default search engine, etc. However, if any of this data gets corrupted, it could cause an issue with the browser.

-Therefore, you should consider deleting this file and letting the browser create a new instance.
-Here are the steps to delete the Safari preferences file:
+Therefore, consider deleting this file and letting the browser create a new instance.

 1. Launch the Finder window on Mac.